Kuhn–Popper debate: Argument

-Karl Popper and Thomas Kuhn's debate was largely sparked by the uptake in theories in psychology during the 1960s.
-Before the debate, Thomas Kuhn synthesized these theories to make a structure for how scientific revolutions progress in The Structure of Scientific Revolutions (1962).
+Karl Popper and Thomas Kuhn's debate was largely sparked by the rise of psychology during the 1960s.
+The rise of psychology in the 60's was part of a larger cultural shift in western society amidst the Cold War, Civil Rights Movement, advancements of early computers, and globalisation.
+This allowed for trends to be seen around the world quickly, to create more accurate simulations to model the brain, and increased conversations on social issues.
+In the wake of this historical underpinning, Kuhn viewed psychology as a method of view history, creating paradigms and structures to explain mass shifts in thought.

-Karl Popper was a critical rationalist, who began his early studies in psychology under Adler, then later turned to physics and philosophy.
-Thomas Kuhn was a relativist and historian, who started his early studies in physics.
+Before the debate, Thomas Kuhn synthesized these theories in psychology to make a structure for how scientific revolutions progress in The Structure of Scientific Revolutions (1962).

 Thomas Kuhn structured scientific research trends as the progression of paradigms and paradigm shifts.
 An example of a paradigm would be the geocentric model of the universe; an example of a paradigm shift would when the heliocentric model began taking over due to irrefutable evidence (largely from Galileo Galilei, Johannes Kepler, and Isaac Newton).
 In Kuhn's model, these three would be revolutionary scientists, because they changed the model.
 On the other hand, normal scientists are those who work under paradigms, and determine the smaller details of the theory as it goes on.

-Karl Popper understood the logic of Kuhn's model, but did not support it: he saw Kuhn's ideas as dangerous because they created theoretical laws out of trends that were not testable.
+Meanwhile, Karl Popper was a critical rationalist, who began his early studies in psychology under Adler, then later turned to physics and philosophy, giving up on psychology after finding psychology to be a 'pseudoscience' due to many axioms in the field being unfalsifiable.
+Karl Popper understood the logic of Kuhn's model, but did not support it: he saw Kuhn's ideas as dangerous because they created theoretical laws out of trends that were not testable, therefore not falsifiable.
 To Popper, it was a type of historicism based on the adage that history repeats itself.